sandyHayward/Managing-a-ChildrenSports-League/README.md

 # soccer-league-coordinator
-use dictionary and array collections to create three teams of six players use logic to evenly divide teams by experience and height
+use dictionary and array collections to create three teams of six players;
+use logic to evenly divide teams by experience and height